Aggie Performance Summit

 Where do I park?

-Texas A&M parking lot 62 on the west side of Kyle Field, off of Wellborn Road.
-The lot is free on non-game day weekends.
+Texas A&M parking lots 48 and 69 on the East side of Kyle Field.
+The lots are free on non-game day weekends.

 What is the clinic location and directions?